Meditation for the Psychedelic Explorer: Approaches & Orientations

 Ground State Training

 The first and perhaps simplest orientation to take is to simply approach meditation within its original context.
 In the language of the world’s spiritual traditions, this means seeing meditation as a means of realizing what is variously called ‘Consciousness,’ ‘God,’ ‘Mind,’ ‘Self,’ ‘True Nature,’ and a multitude of other names.
-All these names point to the part of us that is most truly real, and unmoved by thought, emotion, sensation, or perception.
+All these names point to the part of us that is most truly real and unmoved by thought, emotion, sensation, or perception.
 By contacting what is most fundamental and real in us, we are cultivating a capacity to remain as our center, able to see, feel, and respond to our outer and inner circumstances from a place of equanimity, fearlessness, and compassion.
-Dale Pendell, in his excellent Pharmako/poeia terms this approach ‘Ground State Training.’
-If we are going to play in the realms of consciousness that psychedelics afford us easy access to, we had best be very sure of the nature of the ground under our feet.
-If we are not clear about who and what we fundamentally are, it is very easy to be thrown this way and that by the various states and experiences we may find in a psychedelic journey.
-This is just as true when our experience is positive and blissful as when it is difficult.

-Within the context of a psychedelic experience, we develop the sense of rootedness and confidence that allow us to open to whatever material we may be presented with, be it heavenly or demonic.
+Within the context of a psychedelic experience, we develop a sense of rootedness and confidence that allows us to open to whatever material we may be presented with, be it heavenly or demonic.
 Practices or techniques that support this orientation include most traditional Buddhist practices (vipassana, zazen, Dzogchen), atma vichara or ‘self-inquiry’ in the Advaita Vedanta tradition, and some contemporary approaches such as Loch Kelly’s Shift Into Freedom materials, Adyashanti’s True Meditation, and Judith Blackstone’s Realization Process.

 Integration